RyanSquared/ryansquared.github.io/_drafts/error-handling-in-rust-eyre-versus-thiserror.md

     //         ^^^^^^^^^^^^^^^^^^^^^^^^
     // This method returns a Result<T, std::io::Error>, so using the `?`
     // postfix operator automatically calls the From<std::io::Error> impl for
     // our Error in the event the function had an error.
+This implementation
+    // exists because we have a #[from] attribute in our Error for the given
+    // type, which thiserror can expand into a From implementation.

     let reader = BufReader::new(file);
     let config = serde_json::from_reader(reader)?;